 At Chicago, I am Director of Knowledge Lab, which has collaborative, granting and employment opportunities, as well as ongoing seminars.
 I also founded and now direct on the Computational Social Science program at Chicago, and sponsor an associated Computational Social Science workshop.
 I teach courses in augmented intelligence, the history of modern science, science studies, computational content analysis, and Internet and Society.
 Before Chicago, I received my doctorate in sociology from Stanford University, served as a research associate in the Negotiation, Organizations, and Markets group at Harvard Business School, started a private high school focused on project-based arts education, and completed a B. A. in Anthropology at Brigham Young University.

-Nick Feamster is Neubauer Professor in the Department of Computer Science and the College.
+Nick Feamster is Neubauer Professor in the Department of Computer Science and the College and the Faculty Director of Research for the Data Science Institute.
 He researches computer networking and networked systems, with a particular interest in Internet censorship, privacy, and the Internet of Things.
 His work on experimental networked systems and security aims to make networks easier to manage, more secure, and more available.

 I lead an interdisciplinary computational and theoretical research group working on materials self-assembly, biomolecular simulation, viral dynamics, and vaccine design.
 My doctoral training provided me with expertise in molecular simulation, statistical mechanics, and machine learning, in which I developed new nonlinear machine learning approaches to study the conformations and dynamics of proteins, polymers, and confined water.
 During my post-doctoral fellowship, I acquired knowledge and skills in immunology and viral dynamics, and developed new computational tools for structure-free prediction of antibody binding sites, and the computational design of HIV vaccines using statistical mechanical principles.